JohannesGessner/JohannesGessner.github.io/README.md

 ## Welcome

 I am a PhD student in Economics at the [University of Mannheim](https://www.uni-mannheim.de/gess/).<br/>
-My research interests include environmental economics and innovation economics.<br/>
+My main research interests are environmental economics and innovation economics.<br/>

 #### <font color="red"> I am on the 2024 - 2025 job market. </font>
 My job market paper studies how environmental regulation affects innovation by upstream supplier companies in the context of the car industry.
 In other projects, I study policies and interventions aimed at reducing environmental externalities associated with corporate benefit schemes subsidizing passenger transportation.